mooseormeese/website/README.md

 # website
-Just to grasp the basics of website building with HTML and CSS.
+Just to get back into website building with HTML and CSS.
 View the live website here: https://trivo-le.github.io/website/